About an MRI scan

 On the day of your MRI scan, you should be able to eat, drink and take any medication as usual, unless you're advised otherwise.

-In some cases, you may be asked not to eat or drink anything for up to 4 hours before the scan, and sometimes you may be asked to drink a fairly large amount of water beforehand.
+In some cases, you may be asked not to eat or drink anything for up to 4 hours before the scan.
+Other patients may be asked to drink quite a large amount of water beforehand.
 This depends on the area being scanned.

-When you arrive at the hospital, you'll usually be asked to fill in a questionnaire about your health and medical history.
-This helps the medical staff to ensure you have the scan safely.
-Read more about who can and can't have an MRI scan.
+When you arrive for your scan, you'll be asked to fill in and sign a questionnaire about your health and medical history.
+This helps to ensure that it's safe for you to have the scan.

-As the MRI scanner produces strong magnetic fields, it's important to remove any metal objects from your body, including:
+As the MRI scanner uses strong magnetic fields, it's important to remove any metal objects from your body.
+These include:

-- piercings, such as ear, nipple and nose rings
+- piercings, like ear, nipple and nose rings

 - dentures (false teeth)